 Ship Point Pop-Up Design Competition

-Urban designers, industrial designers, architects, landscape architects, contemporary artists and creative types are invited to submit concepts for a temporary pop-up public space at Ship Point.
+In April, urban designers, industrial designers, architects, landscape architects, contemporary artists and creative types were invited to submit concepts for a temporary pop-up public space at Ship Point.

 The Prize: The winning team will receive a $5,000 award and up to $35,000 to design, build and install an irresistible place that pops!